rllov/Let-s-Mesh-Mobile-app/Readme/Readme.md

 Note: You can download github through Android Studio

 ## Create a Branch for yourself to Push and pull.
 You can add a branch through the github website or through Android Studio.
+You need to do this once.
 1. Github Website
    1. Make sure you are on the project
    2. Click on image to display, find, or create branches. ![image](gitBranches.png)